For an overview of our SAML SSO and SCIM docs, first read Introduction to SAML SSO and SCIM.

 - Generic support for SSO systems that use SAML 2.0

 To integrate with an SAML provider, the provider will need information from you about your New Relic account.
-Most of the information you will need is visible in your New Relic account on the Single Sign On page, such as:
+Most of the information you will need is visible on the New Relic SSO settings UI page:

 - Metadata URL: Contains multiple pieces of information in a single XML message